-In order to make informed choices, it is important to be aware of confidentiality and mandatory reporting requirements when consulting campus resources.
-On campus, some resources may maintain confidentiality and are not required to report actual or suspected misconduct or harassment.
-They may offer options and resources without any obligation to inform an outside agency or campus official unless a Complainant has requested the information be shared.
+To make informed choices, it is important to be aware of confidentiality and mandatory reporting requirements when consulting campus resources.
+Within the institution, some resources may maintain confidentiality and are not required to report actual or suspected harassment or retaliation in a way that identifies the parties.
+They may offer options and resources without any obligation to inform an outside agency or institution official unless a Complainant has requested the information be shared.